ajschumacher/ajschumacher.github.io/quinn/ff/design.md

 When a player first goes to the game, they see the Fairy Fun logo at the top of the screen, centered.
 This is `images/fairyfun.png`.
 Below that is the "start" button, `images/start.png`.
 Below that is the text "Idea by Quinn.
-Made by Quinn and Aaron."
+Made by Quinn and Aaron.
+Version 2."

 When the player clicks on the "start" button, it brings them to the welcome screen.